.png)

 Georgia doesn't legally require an operating agreement for your LLC, but it's a smart decision to create one.
 Without this document, you're stuck following the default rules in state law, which rarely match how you'll actually want to run things.
 A simple written agreement kept with your records solves this problem.

 Multi-member LLCs face more complexity since disagreements between owners are practically guaranteed.
-Your agreement must establish:
+Your agreement should establish:

 Including mediation or arbitration clauses helps prevent internal disputes from escalating into public court battles.
 Since the agreement takes effect as soon as it's signed, even a basic document gives you both operational clarity and liability protection.